 In this article, I’ll share with you stories from students currently in Japan as Research Students.
 I hope these stories will give you a better idea about the different things you can do as a Research Student.

-As I mentioned in Part 1 of this article, some scholars need to take six months of Japanese (Language) Preparatory Education and others don’t.
+As I mentioned in Part 1 of this article, some scholars need to take six months of Japanese (Language) Preparatory Education while others don’t.
 The Research Student period can be as short as one month or as long as two years.
-When a Research Student wants to extend their stay in Japan to enter a a graduate degree program (master’s level or doctorate level), scholars need to apply for a MEXT Extension of Scholarship.
+When a Research Student wants to extend their stay in Japan to enter a graduate degree program (master’s level or doctorate level), scholars need to apply for a MEXT Extension of Scholarship.

-In Japan, a Research Student is often referred to as a “kenyuu sei” (研究生).
+FUN FACT: In Japan, a Research Student is often referred to as a “kenkyuu sei” (研究生).
 “Kenkyuu” (研究) means research and “sei” (生) in this context means scholar.
 This character “生” is the same kanji in the word that refers to a teacher or “sen sei” (先生), wherein “sen” means ahead.
 For reference, a university student is a “daigaku sei” (大学生) and a graduate student is a “daigakuin sei” (大学院生).

 Janessa Louise Roque, Philippines

 However, I was hoping to cut my Research Student period short because I wanted to start as a graduate student (master’s level) right away.
 Upon consulting my adviser and checking the timeline of my university, I used the time before coming to Japan to go through the entrance examination and screening process of my prospective university.
-In April 2019, I was preparing all the documents that I would submit to my desired graduate school.
+In April 2019, I prepared all the documents that I would submit to my desired graduate school.
 I submitted my documents by July 2019, and went through the final interview screening process by September 2019.
 The final results of the admissions were released a few weeks after the interview.
 Again, I worked on my graduate school application after receiving the Monbukagakusho Scholarship for Research in January 2019, but before coming to Japan.

 Ekaterina Kuzmina, Russia